sancristm/Weather-app/weather-api/README.md

 # Weather API

-A simple API that provides weather information for various cities.
+A simple API that provides weather information for various cities using openweather Api

 ## API Documentation